arflynn28/arflynn28/README.md

 - Remote sensing & GIS development – turning data into insights.

-- Rocket-based LiDAR?
-A ridiculous idea, but I kinda want to make it happen. 🚀

 🤝 Looking to Collaborate On

 - Applying deep learning to remote sensing data.

 - Optimizing geospatial workflows with Python & JavaScript.

-- Exploring LiDAR processing & analysis (bonus points if it involves rockets 🚀).

 📫 Email: arflynn28@gmail.com